 Those of you who attended Stuyvesant during 2001-02 endured the heartbreak and terror of the attacks on the World Trade Center in a very personal way.
 How could it be otherwise when we watched from our windows the horrors of that day?

-Some of you, unfortunately, may also have become seriously ill because of your exposure to the toxic dust that remained in the air for months afterwards.
+Some of you, unfortunately, may also have become seriously ill because of your exposure to the toxic dust that remained in the air for months afterward.

-Michal Novemsky ’04 was recently diagnosed with breast cancer last year.
+Michal Novemsky ’04 was recently diagnosed with breast cancer in 2016.
 On 9/11, she was a sophomore and she remembers when she returned to school on Oct.
 9, “there was dust everywhere.”
 Other students remember the smoke-filled, foul-smelling air and seeing the fires still burning at Ground Zero.

 Ms. Novemsky, her attorney, Michael Barasch, and Ellie Engler, the United Federation of Teacher’s staff director, recently discussed the WTC Health Program on Sonstein Sessions, a free podcast on iHeartRADIO.